searchspring/competencies/competencies/browser-apis.md

 ## How do you prove it?

-You can explain how you've used some of the more commonly used APIs.
+* You can explain how you've used 5 of the more commonly used APIs.
+* You know the difference between a third party API and a browser API.

-## Commonly used APIs
+### Commonly used APIs

 * [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)
 * [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)